 - The rape symbolism where we see Nancy take a bath and Freddy's gloved hand comes out of the water towards her from in-between her legs.

 - There's something distinctly unnerving about the way Freddy's voice shifts from a soft, quiet tone to a deep, guttural and demonic voice.
+At first glance the change is somewhat jarring, but when one considers how Freddy seems to grow stronger throughout the film it suddenly makes perfect, horrifying sense.

 - While it is likely Narm to some, the scene when Nancy finds Freddy (on fire) attacking her passed-out drunk mother in bed.
 She and her father throw a blanket over him, he disappears as they pull it back... and we're left with a shot of Marge's burned skeleton that somehow lifts an arm toward them (pleading for help? saying goodbye?) while sinking away into a grave-like hole in the mattress filled with ghostly fog and flickering lightning.
 This eventually seals over, and Nancy leaps at the empty mattress, desperately clawing to get her mother back...